-When most people are considering an engagement ring, they often forget that the proper diamond care starts from the choice and design of the mounting.
+When most people shop for an engagement ring, they often forget that the proper care of a diamond actually starts from the choice/design of their setting.

-Depending on the shape of the stone, different types of prongs are needed to properly secure and protect the stone from external damage.
-For example, the tip of a pear shaped diamond requires a v-prong to prevent the sharp point from chipping.
+Depending on the shape of the center stone, different types of prongs are required to properly secure and protect the stone from physical damage.
+For example, the tip of a pear shaped diamond requires a V-prong to prevent the sharp point from chipping.

-Apart from the diamond, the setting also requires routine maintenance due to wear and tear.
+Apart from the diamond, the setting would also require routine maintenance due to wear and tear.
 Depending on the type of material used for the setting, the nature of a maintenance job can differ from one to another.

 For example, platinum and yellow gold rings can be re-polished or buffed to remove scratches in order to restore their luster.
-On the other hand, white gold jewelry requires an occasional rhodium plating to restore its white shiny appearance.
+On the other hand, white gold jewelry may require an occasional rhodium plating to restore its white shiny appearance.

 Will dropping a diamond ring on the floor cause damage?